(reformatted from a previous blog – this occurred in 2009)

 The following day Emad picked up to go to the local market to try our bargaining skills.
 It is right next to the mosque of the grandson of the prophet Muhammad.
 Before the market we visited another famous mosque that is a school for the teaching of Islam.
 Emad said that many of the world’s famous imams and clerics have passed through there.

 Afterwards we went for a drive into the countryside to visit a government-funded school where they teach young children to make carpets for a daily wage (after regular school is done for the day.)
 It was a bit sad to see children working instead of outside playing; but Egypt has no welfare-type programs, so the kids that aren’t in the carpet schools are usually out in the streets selling trinkets to supplement the family income.
 One carpet can take as long as 6 months to make!

 Our next stop (and the true destination of the day – Emad was very good at breaking up the drive with interesting breaks to stretch our legs and wallet) was Dashur, to see the first pyramids of the trip.
 It’s not a big tourist destination like the sites we were slated to see on our main tour, so it’s really amazing to see the pyramids rise up out of the desert with no tour buses or buildings around.

 We went inside the Red Pyramid, which was neat, but really difficult.
-The shaft is only 1.5 metres high (so that you are required to “bow” before the king), 65 metres long, and descends at a really steep angle:
+The shaft is only 1.5 meters high (so that you are required to “bow” before the king), 65 meters long, and descends at a really steep angle:

 The Tourism Police ride camels on the job – they really are the most efficient form of desert transportation!